owenbrown/python_stack/NOTES.md

 "document" is a reserved word.
 It's always the document.

+# Big Idea
+The big idea is, I'd learn faster and get through these modules more quickly if I didn't get hung up on details.
+There is a constant balance between learning deeply instead of guess-and-check, and spending too time on a blocker.
+The rule of thumb might be "guess if there is a high certainty that the first guess will work", and "70% of blocks occur because of typos and errors.
+So avoid these if possible."

 document.getElementById is a useful
 <element>.innerHtml is a useful property to change.